vegos/MyChronos/README.txt

 - Altitude
 - Barometer in hPa
 - Alarm
-- Accelerometer Z-Axis (Up for X-Axis & Y-Axis)
+- Accelerometer Z-Axis (Up for X-Axis or Y-Axis)

 Line 2:
-- Date (Up for Year, 3-letters day of week name, 3-letters month name & 2-letters day-of-week & day)
+- Date (Up for Year, 3-letters day of week name or 3-letters month name or 2-letters day-of-week or day)
 - Battery Voltage
 - Ctrl (Control: old PPT mode, for use with my custom python script)
 - Sync (for synching time with my ntp -- it does not sync altitude & temperature)